tajmone/doxter/README.md

-# Doxter, the PureBasic Documentation Generator
+# Doxter, A PureBasic Documentation Generator

-    doxter v0.1.4-alpha (2018/10/01) | PureBasic 5.62 | MIT License
+    doxter v0.2.1-alpha (2018/10/10) | PureBasic 5.62 | MIT License

-Welcome to Doxter, a Documentation from source generator written in PureBasic for PurBasic.
+Welcome to Doxter, a Documentation from source generator written in PureBasic for [PureBasic], [SpiderBasic] and [Alan IF] (more languages coming soon).

 - https://github.com/tajmone/doxter